-Trip Costs: This trip must be paid in full prior to 4 months start of trip.
-If trip fees are not paid within this time-frame, trip deposits will be forfeited.
+Trip Costs: This trip must be paid in full prior to 4 months start of the trip.
+If trip fees are not paid within this time frame, trip deposits will be forfeited.

 Refund Policy: We are refunding 100% of all registrations for this until July 2021.
 Registrations made after that trip will receive a full refund less a 10% booking fee.
-This trip is only 50% refundable if the request is made prior to 4 months of start date.
-If cancellation request is made after, no refund will be issued.
-This is due to the strict booking policies for desired hotels & in country transportation.
+This trip is only 50% refundable if the request is made prior to 4 months of the start date.
+If a cancellation request is made after, no refund will be issued.
+This is due to the strict booking policies for desired hotels & in-country transportation.

 Tour Cancellations: Big Fat World Tours reserves the right to cancel any trip for any reason and will notify each guest as soon as possible.
 All deposits and monies paid will be refunded 100% in such an event.
 Trip Insurance is highly recommended for all wanderers.

 These policies are strictly enforced due to logistical partners in-country and reservations made with local hotels and providers.